Jorge Blanco (artist): Education

 Blanco began drawing and painting in 1967 and sculpting in the early 1970s, although he was interested in art from an early age.
 He received his formal training at the Neumann Institute in Caracas, Venezuela, which he attended with the aid of a scholarship.
-He graduated in 1971 with a degree in Industrial Design, after which he worked as a graphic designer.
+In 1971, Blanco graduated as an industrial designer from the Neumann Institute of Design in Caracas, Venezuela, after which he worked as a graphic designer.
 From 1975 to 1979, he lived in Rome, Italy, where he attended open classes at the Academy of Fine Arts.